Meteora: St. Nicholas Anapausas

-The Monastery of St. Nicholas Anapausas is located atop a small narrow rock.
+The Monastery of St. Nicholas Anapausas (Αγίου Νικολάου Αναπαυσά) is located atop a small narrow rock.
 It is approximately eighty meters high and the first which the pilgrims encounter on their way to the holy Meteora.
 The Monastery was founded in the late 14th century and today is surrounded by the deserted and ruined monasteries of St. John Prodromos, the Pantocrator, and the chapel of Panagia Doupiani.
 The monastery served as a resting place for pilgrims and quickly got its name of Anapausas (modern pronunciation anapafseos), 'resting'.
 Being on such a narrow surface, the floors are connected through an interior staircase.
 St. Nicholas is honored on the second floor where the katholikon is located.
 On the third floor, there is the Holy Table and the walls are decorated by 14th-century frescoes.
 The monastery has been restored in the 16th century and again in the 1960s.